coder-1612/TinDog/README.md

 # TinDog
- A dating website for our friendly canines
+ A dating website for our friendly canines.
+It is super-responsive and compatible for mobile devices.